hoangsonww/Employee-Management-Fullstack-App/README.md

 - Use [Swagger Validator](https://validator.swagger.io/):
   - Upload `openapi.yaml` or paste its content to check for errors.

 This guide enables you to view, test, and utilize the API.
+Feel free to explore the OpenAPI Specification and integrate it into your development workflow.

 ## Troubleshooting